-Implications for the Pharmaceutical Industry:
+Implications for the Pharmaceutical Industry

 The Zeria Pharmaceutical decision sends a clear message to the global pharmaceutical industry: India's patent regime demands rigorous evidence of therapeutic benefit, even for intermediates.
 This precedent highlights the challenges of securing patents for incremental innovations in a market critical for both innovation and affordable healthcare.
-Pharmaceutical companies must now invest in comprehensive data to demonstrate how their inventions, whether final APIs or intermediates, deliver meaningful therapeutic improvements.
+Pharmaceutical companies must now invest in comprehensive data to demonstrate how their inventions, whether final active pharmaceutical ingredients or intermediates, deliver meaningful therapeutic improvements.
 The ruling also reaffirms India's commitment to balancing Intellectual Property protection with public health imperatives.

-Conclusion:
+Conclusion

-The Zeria Pharmaceutical case epitomizes the ongoing tug-of-war between the pharmaceutical industry and Indian patent law, in the context of Section 3(d).
+The Zeria Pharmaceutical case epitomizes the ongoing struggle between the pharmaceutical industry and Indian patent law, in the context of Section 3(d).
 By upholding a high threshold for patentability, India continues to challenge innovators to prioritize therapeutic advancements.
 This decision not only clarifies the application of Section 3(d) to intermediates but also reinforces India's role as a gatekeeper in the global pharmaceutical patent landscape, expecting pharmaceutical companies to meet exacting evidentiary standards to secure protection.
+However, it also posses a threat to all the incremental inventions that are underway for the intermediate products or processes.